armandofox/audience1st/_posts/2020-02-18-reserved-seating.md

 ## Export the seat map as CSV (comma-separated values)

-When the seat map is ready, save it  as a CSV file.
+When you have finished creating the seat map in your spreadsheet application, save it as a CSV file.
 All spreadsheet programs have a way to save this common format.
 (If your spreadsheet program offers a choice that specifically says "MS-DOS comma-separated values", use that choice.)

+## Upload the spreadsheet into Audience1st

+Use the Add/Edit Seatmaps page to upload your spreadsheet into Audience1st.
+To get to this page, click the Seasons tab, click on any show, click the Add Performances button, and then click the Add/Edit Seatmaps button that appears next to the Seat Map field.

+On the seat maps page, click on the Choose File button and select the CSV file that you saved from your spreadsheet application.
+Then enter a name for your seat map in the "Name for new seatmap" field.
+Only theater staff, and not patrons, will be able to see the names of seat maps.
+You should choose a name that is descriptive so that it will be easy to differentiate seat maps from each other by name.
+Click the Upload button to create the seat map in Audience1st.

+Each seat in the seat map must have a valid seating zone short name and a unique label.
+For example, your seat map cannot have two seats with the same label "A101", and a seat cannot be in seating zone "balc" if no such seating zone has already been created in Audience1st.

 ## Optional but highly recommended: Seat map background image